-Since then, the mantra “Every breath is an opportunity to release” really stuck with me, and has become one of my favorite things to remind myself, and my clients during our sessions.
+Since then, the mantra “Every breath is an opportunity to release” has been a staple tool in my arsenal, becoming one of my favorite things to remind myself, and my clients during our sessions.
 Here’s a quick example of a few ways this idea could work for you right now:

 Disclaimer yadda yadda: The following is offered freely as felt-sense education.
 It is not therapy and does not replace medical diagnosis or treatment.
 Please use your discretion in participating in this exploration as you do so at your own risk.
 If it hurts, stop.
 If you are currently suffering from chronic pain or acute injury, attempt these instructions only under direct medical supervision.

 Take three long breaths to surrender into your posture with intention.
 For each of these three breaths, your job is to use your awareness and favorite visualization techniques to let something go, no matter how small or trivial.
 Each exhale is a new opportunity to release – an emotion, a thought, a fear, an expectation, a physical holding, or sometimes, even just a breath.

 Here are some suggestions:

 Breath awareness example:: Focus on the sensation your long exhale causes as the breath passes under your nose and back out into the world.